 There is always a difficult balance to be struck in these situations and Jeremy dealt with problems firmly but with empathy and integrity.
 This ensured maximum stakeholder support through the process, even though they were potentially adversely affected.

 He is at his best when winning the trust of business leaders, helping them to deal with the noise and complexities which accompany a crisis.
-His insight and intuition also serve to help those seeking to acquire interests and creditors looking to make the most of challenging situations.
+His insight and intuition also serve to help those seeking to acquire interests and creditors looking to make the most of opportunities or difficult situations.

 Jeremy acutely understands the business of insolvency practitioners.
 He has sold businesses for (and bought from) them on numerous occasions, equipping them to navigate sometimes difficult roads in the performance of their roles.
-He also pursues claims to recover assets for creditors’ benefit; sometimes dealing with businesses transcending international boundaries.
+He also pursues claims to recover assets for creditors’ benefit; and has considerable experience dealing with businesses transcending international boundaries.